-In October 1836 the Surveyor General, John Septimus Roe, led an expedition to the east of the Avon Valley, in a search for pastoral land.
+In October 1836 the Surveyor-General, John Septimus Roe, led an expedition to the east of the Avon Valley, in a search for pastoral land.
 One of his camps was located a few miles north of the present town of Koorda.
 Water was found only in the rock and gnamma holes and the soaks at granite hills.
-Roe contacted few natives, and gave few aboriginal names.
-Hardy settlers of the Avon Valley started sending flocks and herds out to make use of grasses and water found beside the lakes and the granite out-crops, and a nomadic pastoral industry developed.
-Seekers of sandalwood made more tracks, and by the 1860’s a few pastoral homesteads were set up at favoured places.
+Roe contacted a few natives and gave a few aboriginal names.
+Hardy settlers of the Avon Valley started sending flocks and herds out to make use of grasses and water found beside the lakes and the granite outcrops, and a nomadic pastoral industry developed.
+Seekers of sandalwood made more tracks, and by the 1860s a few pastoral homesteads were set up at favored places.

 About the North East Wheatbelt

-The Wheatbelt Way consists of the Shires of Dowerin, Wyalkatchem, Koorda, Mt Marshall, Mukinbudin, Westonia, Nungarin and Trayning.
+The Wheatbelt Way consists of the Shires of Dowerin, Wyalkatchem, Koorda, Mt Marshall, Mukinbudin, Westonia, Nungarin, and Trayning.
 Altogether, it has an area of 2,602,524 hectares and a population of around 4,500 people.
-The Wheatbelt encompasses a range of environments and communities and as a result has a range industries operating in the region.
+The Wheatbelt encompasses a range of environments and communities and as a result, has a range of industries operating in the region.

-The area has a seasonal mediterranean climate with cool wet winters and hot dry summers.
-Average annual rainfall varies between 280mm and 360mm with approximately two-thirds falling between May to September.
-Average monthly maximum temperature ranges from 16oC in winter to 36oC in summer.
+The area has a seasonal Mediterranean climate with cool wet winters and hot dry summers.
+The average annual rainfall varies between 280mm and 360mm with approximately two-thirds falling between May to September.
+The average monthly maximum temperature ranges from 16oC in winter to 36oC in summer.

 The region is highly suited to dryland agriculture and is the source of nearly two-thirds of Western Australian wheat production, half of its wool production, and a majority of the states lamb and mutton production.
 In contrast, the eastern fringe of the Wheatbelt Way is more arid, and the mining of minerals – mainly gold also takes place here.